weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 Therefore, managed laboratories count with the following advantages:

-* Experiment developer does not manage any type of communications.
+* Experiment developer does not manage any type of **communications**.
 The client API has a method for submitting a command, which the WebLab-Deusto client will propagate as securely as the system has been configured (e.g. supporting SSL) to the server, which once in the campus side, the server will submit the command to the particular equipment (regardless where it is deployed in the internal topology of the campus side network).
 All commands submitted through WebLab-Deusto will go through pure HTTP, crossing firewalls and proxies.
-* All the information is stored in the database by default, so it is possible to perform learning analytics.
+* All the **information is stored** in the database by default, so it is possible to perform learning analytics.
 By default, administrators and instructors be able to track what exact commands were submitted by the student.
 This process however does not add a relevant latency, since instead of storing each command whenever is sent, it adds it to a memory queue (which is a fast operation), and other thread is continuosly retrieving information from the queue and storing it in the database in a batch basis.
-* Managed laboratories support local load balancing.
+* Managed laboratories support local **load balancing**.
 This means that if you ever have multiple copies of a laboratory, if the communication goes through the WebLab-Deusto API, the client will not need to know which copy is being addressed, since the WebLab-Deusto internals will forward the message to the